Euclidae/Visual-Studio-Project-Generator/README.md

 - Modern C++ practices
 - Ready-to-build configuration

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Standard steps.
+Don't worry about it.

-## 📝 License
+## License
 MIT License

-## 🙏 Acknowledgments
+## Acknowledgments

 - CustomTkinter for the modern GUI elements
 - Visual Studio for the project templates
-- Python community for inspiration and support

-## 📞 Contact
+## Contact

-For questions, suggestions, or issues, please:
+For questions, suggestions, or issues:
 1. Open an issue in this repository
 2. Submit a pull request
 3. Start a discussion in the Discussions tab

 ---

-Made with ❤️ by [Euclidae]
+Made by [Euclidae]

-*Remember to star ⭐ this repository if you find it helpful!*
+p.s README.md is generated by AI because I am a lazy [REDACTED].
+Updating it was a pain in it of itself.